POC VS Prototype VS MVP: What’s the Difference?

 Understanding Proof of Concept (PoC)

 A proof of concept (PoC) is a means of determining if a notion or idea is practically realistic.
 As the first stage of development, it helps to verify that the basic concept can function before mass software development.
 The goal is to demonstrate technical viability, often through a simplified model or basic functionality, while also potentially assessing the concept’s business or market feasibility.
+Additionally, it is crucial to evaluate the technical capabilities to validate whether the necessary tools and resources can effectively support the project’s objectives.

 Key features of a PoC include its limited scope and focus.
 It’s not a complete product or even a prototype; instead, it is a test of specific aspects of the concept.
 This allows for quick validation with minimal resource commitment.
 The results help decide whether to proceed, pivot, or abandon the idea.
+Early feedback from stakeholders can lead to necessary improvements, ultimately guiding the project’s direction and enhancing its viability.

 A PoC has obviously clear advantages: